Cave salamander (spotted-tail): Description

+Naming confusion

+The name 'cave salamander' can be confusing because the term is also used more generally to describe cave-dwelling salamanders.
+Despite its name, the cave salamander is much less cave adapted than other cave-dwelling salamanders like the olm or Texas blind salamander.
+Unlike the more cave-adapted species, the cave salamander is brightly pigmented, has eyes, and does not exhibit neoteny.

 Habitat and distribution

-Spotted-tail salamanders are typically found in areas with exposed limestone or other calcareous rock, particularly in crevices of rock faces, bluffs and caves.
+Cave salamanders are typically found in areas with exposed limestone or other calcareous rock, particularly in crevices of rock faces, bluffs and caves.
 This species is also frequently found hundreds of metres from the mouths of caves, far beyond the twilight zone of the cave.
-Despite the alternative name, the spotted-tail salamander is not restricted to caves, and may be found in forests near bluffs and rocky crevices and around springs, and also under moist rocks and logs.
+Despite its name, the cave salamander is not restricted to caves, and may be found in forests near bluffs and rocky crevices and around springs, and also under moist rocks and logs.
 This species is found in Alabama, Arkansas Illinois, Missouri, Kentucky, Virginia, West Virginia, Oklahoma, Tennessee, Kansas, Indiana, and Ohio.